 Tax Breaks for U.S. Citizens Overseas

-The IRS in general taxes all world income of U.S. citizens and resident aliens.
+In general, the IRS taxes all world income of U.S. citizens and resident aliens.
 It also allows the same tax credits and deductions as U.S. citizens and residents from the U.S. living in the United States.
 If your job is abroad, you cannot exclude, claim, or deduct a credit for any item that can be allocated to or changed against excluded housing or foreign earned income amounts.
 This includes any losses, expenses, and other normally deductible items are are allocable to the excluded income.
 You can only deduct expenses that are connected with earning includible income.

 The rules above only apply to items that are definitely related to excluded earned income and don't apply to other items not related to any particular type of income.
 These other types of income include: